dillonHe/EasyEDA-Documents/Tutorial/PCB.md

 You can find the Layer Options Settings dialog.

-In this dialog, you can change the layer’s Color and configure which layers are shown in the Layers Tool.
+In this dialog, you can change the layer's Color and configure which layers are shown in the Layers Tool.
 If you plan to design a PCB with more than 2 layers, then you must tick Inner1 and Inner2 for a 4 layer PCB plus Inner3 and Inner4 for a 6 layer PCB.

 ![](images/110_PCB_LayerOptions.png)